Outrage (band): History

 Now with Universal, the band released the album Outraged on June 5, 2013, once again working with Nordström.
 Outrage performed at the Yoko Fest The Final concert on September 12, 2014 in tribute to the recently deceased bassist of fellow thrash metal band United.
 The group teamed up with Loudness to hold the first Loud∞Out Fest on May 2, 2015.
 Outrage released the album Genesis I on October 7.
 It is split into two sides; the Genesis Side composed of covers of songs by early Japanese rock bands such as Happy End, The Mops, Blues Creation and Gedō, and the Exploring Side containing original material.

 In 2016, the second Loud∞Out Fest was held on May 1 and also included Anthem and Lost Society in addition to the two namesake acts.
 Outrage were one of 100 acts that provided a song for the video game Let It Die.
 With 2017 marking the 30th anniversary since their debut EP, Outrage celebrated the occasion in several ways.
 The 2 CD/1 DVD compilation set XXX Box was released on February 16.
 The 2017 edition of the Loud∞Out Fest was called a "tour" and saw two concerts on May 4 and 6 that included Galneryus.
 Outrage held their own festival for their anniversary called Gokuaku-sai (極悪祭) on July 23 that included Cocobat, Casbah, Doom, Angel Witch, Singo Otani (United), Hideki Ishima and themselves.
 The band released their thirteenth album Raging Out, which was mixed by Peter Tägtgren, on October 11.

 In 2019, Outrage celebrated the 40th anniversary of the NWOBHM.
 They released a cover of Jaguar's "Axe Crazy" as a limited edition 7-inch vinyl EP, backed with a cover of "Baphomet" by Angel Witch, on April 24.
 Their fourteenth studio album, Run Riot, was released on April 15, 2020.
 To celebrate the band's 35th anniversary in 2022, they released a compilation album on April 20, held a special concert with an orchestra on April 24, and released a film based on the band in May.
 The film, Hagane Iro no Sora no Kanata he (鋼音色の空の彼方へ), is based on the story of Outrage and drafted by music critic Masanori Ito.
 The album, Square, Triangle, Circle & Future, compiles songs from their career, including a demo with original vocalist Kazutoyo Ito and two new tracks written for the film.

+Influences

+Abe included Michael Schenker, Uli Jon Roth, the Eagles and Diamond Head as some of his favorite musical acts, and cited Schenker, Roth and Diamond Head's Brian Tatler as his idols.
+Yasui named Venom, Motörhead, the Beatles, GBH and the Damned as his favorite bands, and cited Lemmy and Conrad "Cronos" Lant as his idols.
+Tange listed Lemmy and Bono as his favorite musicians, and also cited the former as his idol.
+Hashimoto included Deep Purple, Iron Maiden, Whitesnake, GBH, Kate Bush and the Damned as some of his favorite acts, and cited Ian Gillan as his idol.